SEO Search Intent: How To Match Your Content To User Goals

 Recognizing these distinctions is how high-performing brands build content ecosystems that not only attract traffic but also convert attention into outcomes.

-Google Search Intent: What the Algorithm Really Wants Now
+Google and SEO Search Intent: What the Algorithm Rewards Today

 The way Google evaluates content has undergone a radical shift.
 Where SEO once relied on matching keywords to queries, today’s algorithms are focused on matching content to user goals.
 This evolution from keyword matching to intent matching has redefined what it means to “optimize for search.”